-- Enter the appropriate MAC Address into the MAC Address field.
-The format of the MAC Address is XX-XX-XX-XX-XX-XX (X is any hexadecimal digit).
-For example: 00-0A-EB-B0-00-0B. - 2.
-Give a simple description for the wireless station in the Description field.
+Enter the appropriate MAC Address into the MAC Address field.
+The format of the MAC Address is XX-XX-XX-XX-XX (X is any hexadecimal digit).
+For example: 00-0A-EB-00-07-8A.

+- 2. Enter a simple description of the wireless station in the Description field.
 For example: Wireless station A. - 3.
-Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
+Status Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
 Click the Save button to save this entry.